MMS-142-Group-A/group-project-repository/_includes/disruptivetech.md

                 </div>
                 <div class="adv-comp article">
                     <h3>
-                        The trend of e-commerce over time and how it alters the way consumers, businesses, and the industry operate.
+                       <b> 2.
+The trend of e-commerce over time and how it alters the way
+                        consumers, businesses, and the industry operate.</b>
                     </h3>
                     <p>
                         "insert infos"